Great Bear Lake: Mining

 In 1930, Gilbert LaBine discovered uranium deposits in the Great Bear Lake region.
 The former mining area Port Radium, site of the Eldorado Mine, where pitchblende was discovered, was located on the eastern shore.
 Echo Bay Mines Limited leased the old camp and mill at Port Radium to recover silver and copper values from 1965 to 1981.

 Cultural significance

-The Prophecy
+Prophecy

 Great Bear Lake is paramount in the Délı̨nę peoples' identity, laws and culture.
 Hence, conserving it is critical for the Délı̨nę people. ɂehtsǝ́o Erǝ́ya, a Dene Elder, is widely regarded as a prophet, making over 30 prophecies which have been interpreted as having come true.
-His prediction for the end of times claims that, as the world dries up, the little remaining life will flock to, and end on the banks of the Great Bear Lake, a lake seen as a physical beating heart to humanity.
+His prediction for the end of times claims that, as the world dries up, the little remaining life will flock to and end on the banks of the Great Bear Lake, a lake seen as a physical beating heart to humanity.
 The Délı̨nę people have followed these prophecies closely, the cultural considerations being a driving force for self-governance and environmental sustainability.